nberanger-tgam/TGAM-Endgame-Flow/README.md

 # TGAM-Endgame-Flow
 This is the flow for how the Endgame install works with Jamf.
-In this repo are the require scripts, a readme file, and a flow chart of how things work.
+In this repo are the required scripts, a readme file, and a flow chart of how things work.